steemit/steem-js/docs/README.md

 | callback | function | Callback function(err, result) |

 **Requirements:**
-- Only works with HTTP transport (not WebSocket)
+- Uses HTTP transport for all API calls
 - Requires a valid private key in WIF format
 - The account must match the private key